 - periodic absences or missed classes, with no explanation given

-- absences on specific days (such as sports day or days with tests or presentations)
+- absences on specific days (such as sports day or days with tests)

 - frequent lateness to school